CodeDead/deadlock-dotnet-sdk/README.md

 Unlock(fileLockerA, fileLockerB, fileLockerC);
 ```

-Alternatively, if you only want to unlock a file and you are not interested in using the `FileLocker` objects, you can do so by providing any of the `Unlock` or `UnlockAsync` methods with one or more `string` variables that represent the path or paths of the files that should be unlocked:
+Alternatively, if you only want to unlock a file and you are not interested in using the `FileLocker` objects, you can do so by providing any of the `Unlock` or `UnlockAsync` methods with one or more `string` variables that represent the path or paths of the file(s) that should be unlocked:
 ```c#
 // Unlock a single path
 string path = @"C:\...\file.txt";